Complaints Policy and Procedure

 - where a service user is experiencing difficulties with another service user.
 In this instance this could involve referring the case to another agency where Missing Link is unable to resolve the matter on its own

-1.5 This procedure sets out what will happen when someone wishes to make a complaint about Missing Link and how it will be dealt with.
-A service users’ guide is also available here.
-Any person wishing to make a complaint will be advised of this procedure
+1.5 The procedure sets out what will happen when someone wishes to make a complaint about Missing Link and how it will be dealt with.
+A Complaints Procedure – Service Users Guide is also available.
+Any person wishing to make a complaint will be advised of this procedure.

-1.6 All complaints will be dealt with sensitively and in accordance with Missing Link’s ‘Policy on Confidentiality’.
+1.6 All complaints will be dealt with sensitively and in accordance with Missing Link’s Confidentiality Policy.

 1.7 Where a service user wishes to complain about another agency, Missing Link will refer her to their complaints procedure and offer assistance to enable her to make the complaint.